magore/picfloat/README.md

   N2L 5N4
   Email:       magore@sympatico.ca - or - magore@uwaterloo.ca

-## PIC Floating point library
+## PIC Floating point library - PIC Assembler code
-  * This is a floating point library that I have been working a bit at a time over the last 12 years.
-My original goal was to make the library as small as possible and to form the core of an interpreter.
-As a result <b>there is no bank select code</b> all code and data fit within a single bank
+### Background
+I started working on this project back in 1990.
+I started with a macro library to make using the PIC easier to use.
+I felt that having a generic base of multi-byte functions would allow making math libraries mush easier to do.
+I had the floating point core written in 1991.
+The project was revisited over the years to include most of the common C floating point math functions.
+I had planned to have the library as part of an interpreter with the higher level functions and data kept in NVRAM.
+This has much to do with why there is <b>no banking code in this project</b> (It would be easy to have this code and a small interpreter fit inside of 2K code if many of the functions were moved to NVRAM)

+### Overview
   * Many of the functions names are chosen from their C counter parts.
 All floating point calculations are done to 40bits (actually 8bit exponent, 1bit sign and 32bit mantissa).
 The user can load and store either these